 A significant chunk of global online search experiences starts with a search engine like Google.
 Thus, making yourself prominent on search engine results pages is an effective way to reach prospects precisely when searching for something you offer.
 However, every click on your paid ads may not turn into a sale.
 Yet, it serves as a crucial touchpoint and takes the prospect further down the sales funnel towards becoming a loyal customer.

 Unlike traditional marketing strategies, search engine advertising brings you several steps closer to your target audience.
 Traditional advertising avenues are expensive, and even after spending a fortune on advertising campaigns, you may never be able to focus on your target customers.
-On the contrary, search engine advertising doesn’t cost you a penny unless someone clicks your ad.
+On the contrary, the users have selected CTR as the bidding strategy but it can be costly if the users are paying for views/ impressions.
 Moreover, SEM is a sure-shot way to feature on top of SERPs and be noticeable to your audience.

 When done right, search engine marketing can reinforce your SEO strategies.
 If you already have exceptional SEO strategies with a coveted spot on SERPs, SEM allows you to appear above organic search results with paid ads.
 With a solid and compelling SEM strategy, you can easily stay ahead of your competitors and establish your market presence.